Top Tourist Attractions and Things to do in Paris (France)

 Since in Paris almost everyone has to put on the “Parisian” mask, it’s relatively easy, at least feasible to blend in and pretend you are a local, too – no one will bat an eye as long as you pronounce a few words perfectly.
 To add to all of these, there are also free things to do, so, enjoy!
 Other than this, there are so many amazing locations along the Parisian neighborhoods that have tons of amazing sightseeing opportunities, read this post about where to stay in Paris to find out where to book your accommodation.

 When deciding what to see in Paris, don’t forget about the free and easily accessible places; usually, they are within a stone’s throw from each other.
 Don’t miss out on the Paris tourist attractions; there is a reason this beautiful destination in Europe rules the post-card game with images of the Notre-Dame and the Louvre.

 Among Paris’ top attractions, the Notre Dame, the Eiffel-tower, the Sacré-Coeur, and the Louvre are the absolute must-see spots.
 Some of these Paris sights are free for students, and visitors rotate surprisingly fast, so it would be a shame to avoid them just because of the crowd.
 Once you’ve made all the pictures in all possible angles to document and prove your family and friends that you indeed visited one of the most picturesque places in Europe, dive into the Paris activities for tremendous fun and embarrassment.

-Here is a list of the things to do in Paris on various Paris sightseeing tourist spots.
+With all that said, here is a list of the things to do in Paris on various Paris sightseeing tourist spots.
 And feel like a true Parisian who knows where to go in Paris to enjoy life to the fullest.